Updated: FuboTV Cuts Free Trial to One Day; YouTube TV Cuts It to 2 Days - The TV Answer Man!

 Update: YouTube TV has also reduced its free trial, from five days to two days.

-Update #2: FuboTV says its one-day free trial will go back to seven days after Monday, March 28.
+Update #2: FuboTV says its one-day free trial will end Monday, March 28.

+Update #3: FuboTV on Monday (March 28) changed the 1-day trial back to seven days.
+YouTube TV still has a 2-day trial.

 While cord-cutters like that live streaming services don’t require contracts, and feature prices lower than cable or satellite, the industry has not flourished the way some analysts thought it would.
 Seven years after the first live streamer launched (Sling TV in February 2015), the category still has fewer than 15 million subscriptions with Hulu Live and YouTube TV leading the way with slightly more than four million each.